microsoft/NimbusML/src/python/docs/sphinx/index.rst

 Getting Started
 ===============

-``nimbusml`` is a Python module that provides experimental Python bindings for [ML.NET](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).
+NimbusML is a Python module that provides experimental Python bindings for [ML.NET](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).
 It provides battle-tested state-of-the-art ML algorithms, transforms and components, aiming to make them useful for all developers, data scientists, and information workers and helpful in all products, services and devices.
 The components are